ucsb-cs16/f22/_lab/lab09.md

 1. You will receive NO credit for any function you did not implement using recursion.
 The points you receive from the autograder will be deducted from your final score.
 * **[20 pts] Code Comments and Coding Style:**
 1. Code Comments: comments are clear and descriptive, making the code easy to understand; the comments should be convincing that the student understands the code they've written.
-2. Code Style: code can be easily understood by humans familiar with C++; code is neatly indented and formatted; variable names choices are reasonable; code is reasonably "DRY" (as in "don't repeat yourself")&mdash;where appropriate, common code is factored out into functions; code is not unnecessarily or unreasonably complex when a simpler solution is available
+2. Code Style: code can be easily understood by humans familiar with C++; code is neatly indented and formatted; variable names choices are reasonable; code is reasonably "DRY" (as in "don't repeat yourself")&mdash;where appropriate, common code is factored out into functions; code is not unnecessarily or unreasonably complex when a simpler solution is available.
+**These points will be awarded on a binary basis.
+If your comments or coding style is exceptionally underwhelming, you will not receive any of these points.**

 Refer to the following style guide to learn more about good coding style: [link to style guide](https://docs.google.com/presentation/d/16ExuzjlRWClQe-GbX_FNYKsSJnrd0Z5ef7N1c0sezUA/edit?usp=sharing).
 If you are unsure about the quality of your code and comments, please ask a member of the course staff during section or office hours.